kyrkon1/BIS15W2023_kkong/midterm1/midterm1.md

 ## 4 Short                        2.98
 ## 5 Withdrawal                   2.92
 ```
+Long distance migratory ducks have the lowest average body mass.

 Problem 9.
 (2 points) Accipitridae is the family that includes eagles, hawks, kites, and osprey.
 First, make a new object `eagles` that only includes species in the family Accipitridae.
 Next, restrict these data to only include the variables common_name, scientific_name, and population_size.